TedsterTech/Serialization/README.md

-# A lite serialization solution
+# A lightweight serialization solution
-there are several lib out there support serialization,like protobuffer,flatbuffers,capnproto.
+There are several libraries already out there which support serialization like Protobuffer, Flatbuffers and Capnproto.
-Need schema file for generating source files, which is cool between peers. but that is too heavy for me. so I wrote this lite version.only support c++.
+However, these need schema file for generating source files, which is cool between peers.
+But that is too heavy for me (zk4), so I wrote this lightweight version, which only supports C++.
-If your just want to serialize & deserialize data on the same machine.
-I think it is a  good choice. simple as it is , hack whatever u want.
+If you just want to serialize and deserialize data on the same machine, I think that this is a good choice.

-# Only Head file needed
+# You only need the header file:
 ```cpp
 src/core/serialization.h
 ```
-that`s it!You are set to go!
+And you're good to go!

-#support
+# This supports:
-* vector
+* vectors
-* list
+* lists
-* map
+* maps
 * set
-* string
-* primitives(int,double,long,...)
+* strings
+* primitives (integers, doubles,longs, etcetera)
 * nesting container support
 ```cpp
 Obj : implements serialize:I interface